Detailed Differences between onnx and onnx_light#

 The standard onnx package is single-threaded; it offers no built-in

-parallel loading mechanism.
+parallel loading or saving mechanism.

 Zero-copy parsing#